NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/W/Wand of the Ash Puppet.md

 * * *

-**Effect** You cast [[Spells/Disintegrate|Disintegrate]].
-If the spell reduces a living creature to fine powder, you animate that creature's ashes into a [[Bestiary 3/Sulfur Zombie|Sulfur Zombie]] with the same general appearance as the disintegrated creature.
+**Effect** You cast [[Disintegrate|Disintegrate]].
+If the spell reduces a living creature to fine powder, you animate that creature's ashes into a [[Sulfur Zombie|Sulfur Zombie]] with the same general appearance as the disintegrated creature.
 You control this sulfur zombie, which gains the minion and summoned traits.
 You can issue a verbal command to the sulfur zombie as a single action with the auditory and concentrate traits.
 The sulfur zombie crumbles into inanimate ash when reduced to 0 Hit Points or after 1 minute, whichever comes first.

 * * *

-**Craft Requirements** Supply a casting of [[Spells/Disintegrate|Disintegrate]].
+**Craft Requirements** Supply a casting of [[Disintegrate|Disintegrate]].

 *Source: Pathfinder Treasure Vault*
 *OGL*